MrEtiw/SIMULATION-python-percolation/README.md

 # Simulation of Percolating Systems, using Python

+**CONTEXT**:

-**CONTEXT**: Personal project, intended to replicate and improve thrid year physics engineering capstone project.
+Personal project, intended to replicate and improve thrid year physics engineering capstone project.
 See: LINK

 **DESCRIPTION**:
 - Intends to simulate percolating systems.
 - Given a probability for each element of a specific lattice, what is the probability that there exists a percolating path through the system?
 - Explanations and comments written in English.

-**LANGUAGES / TECH**: Python
+**LANGUAGES / TECH**:
+- Python
+- Numpy library
+- Matplotlib library

 **ADDITIONAL INFOS:**